 The team is also looking at sites in areas such as London’s Covent Garden, and aims to open stores in New York and other cities.
 ‘There is no doubt that things are very tough in the UK at the moment.
 People are looking for a smile and we are offering them a bit of sunshine,’ says O’Connor.
 ‘We are going to make Heston Blumenthal look like Ronald McDonald by the time we have finished,‘ he adds.

-UPDATE: The biggest change since this post was written is that the Icecreamists are now The Licktators though they don’t advertise it.
+UPDATE: Since this post was written is that the Icecreamists renamed and rebranded themselves as The Licktators though they don’t advertise it.

 The icecreamists did launch an ice cream truck and opened a brick and mortar shop.
 The icecreamists website is gone and I’m not sure if the store located at Royal Opera House, 15 Maiden Ln WC2E 7NG, United Kingdom is still open.

 The Icecreamists produced a fun book about the brand complete with recipes